 In response, Sainsbury’s created a section in its meat aisle dedicated to plant-based meats.
 Twenty-six plant-based meat products — including burgers, sausages, and mince — were relocated for the “industry-leading” change.
 It was the first time a UK supermarket has positioned plant-based products among its meat options.

 Rosie Bambaji, plant-based buyer at Sainsbury’s, said in a statement, “We’re seeing increasing demand for plant-based products, and with the unstoppable rise of ‘flexitarianism’ in the UK, we are exploring further ways to make popular meat-free options more accessible.”

 Bambaji continued, “We hope that this trial will make our customer’s shopping experience even more seamless.”

 Why Put Vegan Products Alongside Meat?

-“We’ve put our [meat-free products] in the cold counters with the other meats to focus on the usage, not the origin,” the brand said.
+“We’ve put our [meat-free products] in the cold counters with the other meats to focus on the usage, not the origin,” Naturli’ Foods said.
 “We believe that every step in the right direction counts, and that is why we take pride in helping the vegan, the flexitarian or just your everyday omnivore making plant-based choices in the food aisle.”

-The tactic has proven successful for vegan meat producer Beyond Meat that sells its plant-based Beyond Burger in the meat aisle in the U.S. According to CEO Ethan Brown, 93 percent of people buying Beyond Meat at supermarkets are meat eaters.
+The tactic has proven successful for vegan meat producer Beyond Meat.
+According to CEO Ethan Brown, 93 percent of people buying Beyond Meat at supermarkets are meat-eaters.

-Aside from supermarkets, research from last year found that when meat and plant-based options are displayed together on the same menu, diners are more likely to choose meat-free dishes.
+Aside from supermarkets, research from last year found that diners are more likely to choose meat-free dishes when meat and plant-based options are displayed together on the same menu.